VTickner/codecademy-creating-a-database/README.md

 - SQL File URL: [School Roles](./school_roles.sql)

+### Database indexes and constraints

 I also added indexes for the person table to help speed up searches on the database.
 Indexes were created on the columns first_name, last_name and a combined column index for (last_name, first_name).
 As the majority of the searches in the database will involve searching and looking up a person's name along with associated data about them.

+The governor table was altered to add a constraint onto the `end_date` so that it would always be later than the current date.

 - SQL File URL: [School Indexes](./school_indexes.sql)

 ## Process

+- Think of an idea to base the database around - what topic will it be focused on.
+- Project brainstorming on what data will be needed, what type of data it is and how to split that up into relevant tables.
+- Create the schema for the database.
+- Set up a GitHub repository.
+- Set up Git version control.
+- Write SQL queries to create the tables in the database.
+- Use ChatGPT to help create data to populate the database.
+- Add roles and grant roles to users.
+  - Test out the role permissions.
+- Add indexes.
+  - Test indexes.
+- Add constraints.
+  - Test constraints.
+- Create blog post about project.
+(This README file is my post about the project I have created.)

 ### What I learned